konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 $ cd pbt-example-summation/tla-spec
 $ docker pull ghcr.io/apalache-mc/apalache
 $ docker run --rm -v `pwd`:/var/apalache ghcr.io/apalache-mc/apalache \
-  check --length=0 --init=InitMath --inv=InvMath Add.tla
+  check --init=InitMath --inv=InvMath --length=0 Add.tla
 ```

 With the above command, we tell Apalache to check the invariant `InvMath`
 starting from the initial state `InitMath`.
 The `--length=0` option tells
 Apalache to unroll `Next` zero times, which is sufficient in our case, since the
-state machine does not change the variables.
+state machine does not change the values of the state variables.

 ## 4. Playing adversarial